AdobeDocs/experience-manager-cloud-service.ja-JP/help/assets/dynamic-media/video.md

    The video's thumbnail image is updated to use the thumbnail you selected.
 If you later decide to change the thumbnail image, you can return to the **[!UICONTROL Change Thumbnail]** page and select a new one.

-   If you configured new default time intervals, or you uploaded a new video to replace the existing video, you will need to have Dynamic Media regenerate the thumbnails.
+   If you configured new default time intervals, or you uploaded a new video to replace the existing video, you need to have Dynamic Media regenerate the thumbnails.

    See [Configuring the default time interval that video thumbnails are generated](#configuring-the-default-time-interval-that-video-thumbnails-are-generated).